sia-steve/Slate/source/index.html.md

 # Standard Responses

 ## Success
-The standard response indicating the request was successfully processed is HTTP status code 204 No Content.
-If the request was successfully processed and the server responded with JSON the HTTP status code is 200 OK.
+The standard response indicating the request was successfully processed is HTTP status code `204 No Content`.
+If the request was successfully processed and the server responded with JSON the HTTP status code is `200 OK`.
 Specific endpoints may specify other 2xx status codes on success.

 ## Error
 The standard error response indicating the request failed for any reason, is a 4xx or 5xx HTTP status code with an error JSON object describing the error.

-`{
+`
+{
     "message": String

     // There may be additional fields depending on the specific error.
-}`
+}
+`

 # Kittens